Simple Copycat Recipes To Make At Home

 - Copycat ingredients are inexpensive in comparison to eating out.

-Now that I’m looking at this list and other copycat recipes, I’m finding that people are recreating their favourite packaged foods at the grocery store—oreo cookies, Twinkies, Ding-Dongs, etc.
+Now that I’m looking at this list and other copycat recipes, I’m finding that people are recreating their favorite packaged foods at the grocery store—oreo cookies, Twinkies, Ding-Dongs, etc.

-I am forever adding new copycat recipes that we’ve tried on Pinterest and those we don’t.
+I am forever adding new copycat recipes we’ve tried on Pinterest and those we haven’t.

 Let us know your favourites in the comment section below.